 Conclusion of Best Sand Wedge for Beginners

 Covering a few hundred yards on a couple of shots is nice, but if you’re adding 4-5 more strokes in the last 150 yards, your score is going to climb.
 Working on your 150 yards or less game will help tremendously.
-Getting out of the bunker and close to the pin, will help too.
+Getting out of the bunker and close to the pin so you can keep it to a two-putt, can help too.
 Hopefully, one of the aforementioned sand wedges can do this for you.

 If having a consistent swing depth is an issue, check out the post on the best golf swing trainer for beginners.

 What is the easiest sand wedge to hit?

 For beginners, the easiest sand wedge will be a cavity back sand wedge with 54-58 degrees of loft and around 10-14 degrees of bounce.

 What wedge is best for hitting out of sand?

 If the bunker is beach-soft sand you will want something with a high bounce to prevent from digging in.
 If the bunker is firm, a lower bounce is acceptable.
 Cleveland has a wide arrange of wedges suitable for all types of bunkers.